Efficient Monte Carlo for high excursions of Gaussian random fields: Fine tuning: Twice differentiable homogeneous fields

-The last ingredients required to provide the proof of Proposition \ref{PropRelBias} and Theorem \ref{PropOpt} are stated in the following well known Theorem, adapted from Lemma 6.1 and Theorem 7.2 in \cite{PiterbargGaussian} to the twice differentiable case.
+The last ingredients required to provide the proof of Proposition \ref{PropRelBias} and Theorem~\ref{PropOpt} are stated in the following result, adapted from Lemma 6.1 and Theorem~7.2 in~\cite{PiterbargGaussian} to the twice differentiable case. \begin{theorem} There exists a constant $H$ (depending on the covariance function $C$), such that